paintception/Deep-Transfer-Learning-for-Art-Classification-Problems/README.md

   ![alt tag](https://user-images.githubusercontent.com/14283557/44716330-4ac71480-aaba-11e8-8e08-49bb7153493e.jpg)

+  * You can download the images of the Rijksmuseum from [here](https://staff.fnwi.uva.nl/t.e.j.mensink/uva12/rijks/) while you can contact me directly for the ones of the Antwerp dataset.
+I will also be happy to share the splits with you!

   Lastly you can find a version of the ECCV paper in `./paper`.

  **Do not hesitate to submit any issues and contact me if you are open for collaborations in the field of Deep Leaning applied to Art**